JonoHall/Laravel-Vite-Codespaces/README.md

+How to run a vanilla install of Laravel and Vite asset bundling on a Github Codespaces instance.

 ## Step 1 - vite.config.js

-Change the VITE config so that the Codespace's Laravel web server knows where to connect to the VITE instanace.
+Change the Vite config so that when you open the Laravel website with your web client, your browser knows where to connect to the Vite instanace.

 vite.config.js:
 ```